 Museum + Gallery visits

-In many of my courses, I have the students visit museums and galleries, either in-person or virtually, where they will interact with the artwork and hone their skills of analyzing art pieces of their choice through a short writing assignment.
-Additionally, they will research the artist that created their selected work and explore historical events that could have influenced the art piece's creation.
-This assignment makes students look critically at the artwork and develop an awareness of how time and place significantly impact an artist and their work.
-Additionally, this research and writing assignment will allow students to reflect on how current culture is affecting their artwork.
-I firmly believe that everything is connected and understanding the discourses within the art community throughout history strengthens students' comprehension of how society impacts artists and their work.
+By visiting museums and galleries, either in-person or virtually, students will interact with the artwork and hone their skills in analysis.
+Through this exploration, students look critically at works of art and develop an awareness of how time and place significantly impact an artist and their work.
+Viewing and analyzing will allow students to reflect on how current culture affects their artwork and its intent.
+I firmly believe that everything is connected, and gaining an understanding of the discourses within the art community throughout history would strengthen a student's comprehension of how society impacts artists and their work.
 During these visits, I try to point out pieces of art made by voices that aren’t as well known or artists that have a local connection to the city of Chicago or the midwest.
 It’s important that through these visits, the students gain a better understanding of how diverse artists and art practices are.

-I make a conscious effort to create and implement engaging and fun courses.
-I create lessons that inspire students to learn information and techniques and partake in productive dialogues that enrich them as artists and strengthen the foundations for their future endeavors.
-In a computer-based art class, one additional objective is to make sure that students develop a fundamental understanding and ability to utilize various softwares so that they feel comfortable using their newly obtained skills regardless of what career they end up pursuing.
-Ultimately, my goal as a teacher is for students to cultivate a vast understanding of the art world and a general appreciation for the process of creating and evaluating art.
+I make a conscious effort to create and implement engaging and fun classes.
+I create courses that inspire students to learn information and techniques and partake in productive dialogues that enrich them as artists and strengthen the foundations for their future endeavors.
+In a computer-based art class, one additional objective is to ensure that students develop a fundamental understanding and feel comfortable using their newly obtained skills regardless of their career pursuits.
+Ultimately, my goal as a teacher is for students to cultivate a vast understanding of the world and a general appreciation for the process of creating and evaluating art.

 syllabi and examples of teaching are available upon request